-- (1) the election by our shareholders of two Class III Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2025 or the election and qualification of their successors; - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (3) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - (4) to transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election by our shareholders of two Class II Trustees, to serve for a term of three years, until the annual election of Trustees in the year 2027 or the election and qualification of their successors; - (2) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - (3) to vote upon an amendment to the Universal Health Realty Income Trust Amended and Restated 2007 Restricted Stock Plan; - (4) to ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2024; and - (5) to transact such other business as may properly come before the meeting or any adjournment thereof.

-You are entitled to vote at the Annual Meeting only if you were a shareholder at the close of business on April 11, 2022.
+You are entitled to vote at the Annual Meeting only if you were a shareholder at the close of business on April 8, 2024.

-This year, out of an abundance of caution, to proactively deal with the continuing health impact of coronavirus disease, also known as COVID-19, and to mitigate risks to the health and well-being or our communities, employees, shareholders and other stakeholders, we will hold the Annual Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year we will hold the Annual Meeting in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Annual Meeting online regardless of their geographic location.